 TNO has developed and integrated a variety of models to describe CBRN incidents and the consequences thereof.
 The ensemble of models (‘a toolbox’) includes dispersion models, casualty prediction, estimation of performance of countermeasures and assessment of critical elements in the whole CBRN defence chain or parts of it, e.g. detector architectures.
 These models can assist decision makers in planning operations under (threat of) CBRN incidents and in making the right choices and creating situational awareness after an incident.
 Also, TNO has safe and secure facilities to perform experimental studies, involving behavior of CBRN agents under various circumstances, to validate and improve models.

-Research on the CBRN defence chain in the bigger operational perspective is being performed by the Operational Analysis department within TNO.
+Research and analysis on the CBRN defence chain in the bigger operational perspective is being performed by the Military Operations department in TNO.

 In the area of physical protection TNO provides in-depth expertise on performance and ergonomic aspects of protective equipment, including masks, filters, suits, gloves and boots.
 TNO advises on procurement strategies (mostly for governments) and participates in various standardization boards.
 Furthermore, we analyse, evaluate and predict product performance for customers, compare products and develop test strategies.
 Finally, TNO advises on product innovation: it looks at pre-competitive developments, to support product development of customers and to show the world what is possible.

 TNO has a close link to its spin-off company ProQares, that performs the experimental testing of protective equipment.